 CPRD became a 501(c)(3) Not-for-Profit organization in 1974, continuing to build upon its dance school and ensemble origins.
 In four decades, we have developed into an internationally esteemed organization that operates beyond the traditional performing arts model.

 There are four pillars of the organization, namely, the CPRD Ensemble, Academy, Theatre, and Education programs.
 Working in concert, CPRD programs have created an oasis where a varied population—by gender, race, age and ethnicity—gather to study and appreciate a modern, cross-cultural approach to creative community development.
-Today, CPRD represents one of the largest cultural arts institutions in the Rocky Mountain region serving more 60,000 people each year.
+Housed in the historic A.M.E.
+Shorter Church in Five Points, CPRD serves as a convener of community, art and dance.

 Cleo Parker Robinson is founder, artistic director and choreographer of the 40+ year-old Denver-based artistic institution, Cleo Parker Robinson Dance.
 She leads a professional dance Ensemble, Youth Ensemble, a School of Dance, an International Summer Dance Institute, a 300 seat …+